Can you handle the truth?…

 *** WE DO NOT SELL DEEDS … IT IS NOT LEGAL AND LEGITIMATE TO SELL ‘REAL’ DEEDS TO CELESTIAL LANDS ***

 As part of our fundraising exercises and for a fraction of the price of these “novelty deeds” (usually 1000 times cheaper), we are offering people the chance to buy perfectly legal Celestial Land Claims … in this case, claims to land on Planet Mars.
-Initially we issued claims for free on a first come first served basis, then offered big savings for “Earlybirds”.
-Those have all been snapped up, but at time of writing there are still “Saver claims” available, which offer a good reduction from the standard price.
-So what is the standard price? …. within our single, communal claim to possession of land on Mars, a claim up to 100 Sq Km (almost 25,000 acres) can be bought for under $24 which works out as 10 Acres for less than 1 cent!
+These claim certificates document that a claimant has joined our communal factual possession of all land on Planet Mars.
+So far, the majority of issued claims have been free, on a first come first served basis, then we offered big savings for “Earlybirds”.
+Those have all been snapped up, but at time of writing there are still plenty of “Saver claims” available ($9), which offer a good reduction from the standard price.
+So what is the standard price? …. within our single, communal claim to possession of land on Mars, a claim up to 35 Sq Km (more than 8500 acres) can be bought for under $20 which works out as close to 2 Acres for 1 cent!

 Ok, so is this just a trick? … a play on words? … what’s the difference between a land claim and a deed?

 A land title DEED is an official legal instrument used to confer rights and ownership to land.
-A land CLAIM is a legal declaration of “actual possession” of land.
+Our land CLAIM is a legal declaration of “factual possession” of celestial land.
 The merits of the claim must then be assessed by an official Registry in order to award title Deeds to the land.

 Now this is important!
-You see, as long as we have done all we can to ensure our legal claim to possession is openly honest and genuinely founded in current International law, then we can see that it is legal/legitimate to invite others to join us in this claim, each for a small fee.
+You see, as long as we have done all we can to ensure our claim to possession is openly honest and not illegal in current International law, then we can see that it is legal/legitimate to invite others to join us in this claim, each for a small fee.

 How do we know this? … well, after confirming this fact through our own legal research, we sought proper legal counsel.

-So, what we are doing is already established as perfectly legal & legitimate.
+So, what we are doing is already established (in several national laws) as perfectly legal & legitimate.
 We issue claim certificates that are also entirely legal.
 There is no novelty gift stamp on them!
 They confirm that the new claimant has joined in our claim of possession to land on Planet Mars.
 They effectively have joined in a “single continuous” act of possession, which means there is no requirement for them to actually join in the actions required of possession, because we are doing these on behalf of all of us.
-The claim certificates also confirm their beneficiary status should a recognised registry (appointed via UN) decide in our favour with respect to our Application for First Registration (for title deeds) of Mars land.
-The small fee paid be each new Mars land claimant goes towards the likely costs for the legal due process that lies ahead.
+The claim certificates also confirm their future beneficiary status should a recognized registry (appointed via UN) decide in our favour with respect to our Application for First Registration (for title deeds) of Mars land.
+The small fee paid by each new Mars land claimant goes towards the likely costs for the legal due process that lies ahead.

 So those claim certificates might end up being worth quite a lot!
 It is up to us to do our best on behalf of all our fellow Mars land claimants.